30-by-30: farm groups calling it a federal land grab

-On January 20-21, President Biden signed his “Executive Order on Tackling the Climate Crisis at Home and Abroad.”
+In January 2021, President Joe Biden signed his “Executive Order on Tackling the Climate Crisis at Home and Abroad.”

-In the order, President Biden set a goal of conserving at least 30 percent of US lands and waters by 2030.
+In the order, Biden set a goal of conserving at least 30 percent of U.S. lands and waters by 2030.

 NDFB hosted agriculture advocate Trent Loos to speak at last week’s “Stop 30-by-30” meetings.